petercunha/Knock/README.md

 # knock
 Scan the entire internet for SSH and Telnet ports.
-Then automatically hack them. *YEET*.
+Then automatically hack them. [*YEET*](https://www.youtube.com/watch?v=hTekDcdtVcg)

 :warning: **THIS IS A WORK IN PROGRESS**